 Where Do Cockroaches Come From?

 All you really need to know to understand cockroaches is that they’ve been around since dinosaurs roamed the planet.
-In addition to outliving what were some of the fiercest creatures that ever existed, cockroaches have been here millions of years longer than humans have.
+In addition to outliving what were some of the fiercest creatures that ever existed, they have been here millions of years longer than humans have.

 Roaches are attracted to damp, dark hiding spaces.
 They routinely take up residence in cardboard boxes, dressers and books to remain unseen.
 Your basement or storage areas are prime targets for cockroach infestations.
 These pests are particularly attracted to areas that have leaky pipes or pools of moisture.